-Without student loans, enrolling for a course would be a nightmare.
+Without student loans, enrolling in a course would be a nightmare.
 But even with enough money to fund a four-year degree course, many questions such as the following come to mind:

 - Do you have a student loan debt repayment strategy or you need writing help with drafting one?

-- At what interest will you be repaying college debt and how will it affect your quality of life?
+- At what interest will you be repaying college student loan debt and how will it affect your quality of life?